mailplane/mailplane.github.com/_posts/blog/2015-12-15-learning_series_tips.md

 **Do you send a lot of emails to yourself?** We have a Hotkey feature to do so easily.
 Go to Preferences > Shortcuts to set up "Compose Note to Self".

 **Close the main window**: You can close the main window with File > Close Window (or Command-W) and bring it back with Window > Main Window (or Command-0).
-Closing helps to save resources, get your mails out of sight but it's still quick to bring it back again.
+Closing helps to save resources, get your inbox out of sight but it’s still quick to bring it back again.

 **Custom Sounds**: Would you like to add custom sounds into Mailplane?
 Read our tutorial [here](/howto/entry/add_custom_sounds).